Chapter 7. WRESTLING WITH AN ANGEL: MARY McCARTHY AND I ON THE MAT CALLED ULYSSES

 Montgomery himself was a happy philanthropist who--by a combination of good luck and very hard work-- rose from a hardscrabble childhood to the peak of great wealth.
 Born in 1903 in Apalachicola, Florida to a laborer making only about $3.00 a day, he was spotted as a comer by his Uncle Lawrence Montgomery, who had managed to set himself up nicely in 1916 by marrying Leila Young, the former secretary and then young wife and then just a bit older widow of the food baron C.W.
 Post.
 (Leaving his first wife to die of a "broken heart," as his daughter Marjorie said later, Post had married Leila in 1904 and presumably spared her more than a few bucks when he died in 1914).
 So via Leila and Uncle Lawrence, some of those big bucks trickled down to a promising teenager named Ken, who soon began fulfilling his promise.
 After four years at Dartmouth on his uncle's dime, Ken put himself through Harvard Law by waiting on tables in Cambridge and eventually became a partner in a Chicago law firm, where his work for various oil companies brought him royalties of royal value.
 But Ken never forgot what he owed to his Dartmouth education, so he established a fund that not only paid for the purchase and refurbishment of the pondside Montgomery House on campus grounds, where all Fellows stay during their residencies, but also for extremely generous honoraria.

-His favorite line on philanthropizing came from a sexy blonde in a sky blue Mercedes Benz convertible just outside a hotel in Palm Springs After driving up one afternoon to the entrance, where he happened to be sitting out there on a bench, she tossed him the car keys and asked him to park the car.
+His favorite line on philanthropizing came from a sexy blonde in a sky blue Mercedes Benz convertible just outside a hotel in Palm Springs after driving up one afternoon to the entrance, where he happened to be sitting out there on a bench, she tossed him the car keys and asked him to park the car.
 When he explained that he was not a parking attendant, she asked him what he was.

 "Well," he said.
 A philanthropist."